 It often doesn’t make sense to purchase an extended warranty for a product that is cheap to replace or easy to fix yourself.
 But for products that would be expensive to repair or replace, an extended warranty can be very useful.
 When your washer breaks and it costs $200 alone for the technician to come out and assess the damage, an extended warranty is worth it.
 Or when your $2,000 leather couch gets a tear in the center cushion that no pillow will hide, and extended warranty is worth it.
 Check out the most common products shoppers purchase extended warranty plans to cover.

 Hassle of dealing with issues

 If you’re handy and like to fix issues that come up, then feel free to go the DIY route!
-But if you dread finding a trusted repair person who knows how to deal with that product, then passing that onto the extended warranty company can be a big win.
-When you have a protection plan and a product issue comes up, the warranty company will work with their network of repair companies that specialize in the product you’ve purchased.
+But if you dread finding a trusted repair person who knows how to appropriately repair your product, passing that task on the extended warranty company may be worth it.
+When you have a protection plan and a product issue comes up, the warranty company will work with their network of repair companies that specialize in the product or brand you’ve purchased.
 And if a repair isn’t doable, they’ll work with the retailer to replace your product.
 You won’t have to spend hours on the phone trying to find the right person to handle your issue.
 For some, the time saved is worth the price of the extended warranty.

 Peace of mind that you can enjoy your product

-Sometimes the concern over staining your new couch or breaking your new tablet keeps you from actually using the product you’ve excitedly purchased.
-But why purchase a product if you don’t even get to enjoy it?
-An extended warranty can provide that peace of mind that you’ll be covered in case an accident happens.
+Sometimes the concern over staining your new couch or breaking your new tablet keeps you from actually using the product you purchased.
+But why purchase a product if you can’t even enjoy it?
+An extended warranty can provide the peace of mind that you’ll be covered in case an accident happens.
 You don’t need added stress…or plastic couch covers like your great grandma had.
 Lower your stress level and let the extended warranty company worry about accidental damage (as long as accidental product protection is included in your plan!).

-Extended warranties are no silver bullet to getting to enjoy your favorite products for a lifetime, but they can go a long way in saving you money, hassle, and stress.
-While not the right choice in every shopping situation, extended warranties can be worth it with certain products when you’re looking for these types of benefits.
+Extended warranties are no silver bullet to getting to enjoy your favorite products for a lifetime, but they can go a long way in saving you money, time and stress.
+You may not need an extended warranty for everything you purchase, but extended warranties can be worth it for certain products when you’re looking for these types of benefits.

 This article was originally published July 2018 and updated June 2021.